gpdm/tinycore-targetdisplaymode/README.md

 That's totally fine, though it has a to be paid attention to for the boot procedure as outlined later on.

+## Initalizing the USB drive in Windows Terminal

+PRs welcome.

 ### Example of files contained on the USB drive